Amaury-SJ/heterogeneous-multi-agent-systems/docs/source/emlid-rtk-tutorial.md

-# Use of an Emlid Reach GPS-RTK
+# Use of an Emlid Reach RTK GNSS

-Here's a collection of tips, best practices and tutorials for using Emlid Reach GPS-RTK.
+Here's a collection of tips, best practices and tutorials for using Emlid Reach RTK GNSS.
 We use the RS+, M+ and M2 models, either as a base or as a rover.
+The antennas can be single-band or multiband, and in particular the single-band model used here is a [Tallysman TW4721 antenna](https://www.calian.com/advanced-technologies/gnss_product/tw4721-single-band-gnss-antenna/).

 ## Get started and connection behaviors